Bosko's Picture Show: Plot

 The newsreel is followed by a short subject parodying Laurel and Hardy, who are called here "Haurel and Lardy", starring in "Spite of Everything".
 The two comedians are depicted finding a cooling pie on a window sill and stealing it.
 Then they argue over ownership of the pie.
 The pie switches hands many times, until Haurel ends their rivalry by pieing Lardy.
 In retaliation, Lardy uses a discarded pot to hit Haurel.
 The subject ends with Haurel crying.

 The last film of the show follows.
-It is a "TNT Pictures" production, its logo featuring a roaring (and burping) lion.
-This is a reference to Leo the Lion, the mascot of Metro-Goldwyn-Mayer.
+It is a "TNT Pictures" production, its logo featuring a roaring (and burping) lion, a parody of Metro-Goldwyn-Mayer's various lion mascots.
 The film itself is a melodrama set in the 1890s, entitled "He Done Her Dirt (and How!)".
 Honey, Bosko's girlfriend, is depicted riding a bicycle.
-She is followed by the Marx Brothers, who sing "Daisy Bell (Bicycle Built for Two)" (1892).
-Then a title card introduces the villain, "Dirty Dalton (The Cur!)".
-Dalton hides behind a tree and manages to ambush Honey, abducting her.
-He then "leaps off a cliff and onto a train passing underneath", ending with his victim on top of a runaway railroad car.
+She is followed by the Marx Brothers, who sing "Daisy Bell".
+The villain, Dirty Dalton, is also following her.
+Dalton hides behind a tree and manages to ambush and abduct Honey, leaping on top of a boxcar to escape.
 Honey breaks the fourth wall by asking for assistance from the audience.
 Bosko volunteers to save her and leaps towards the screen.
-He fails to enter the world of the 1890s film and goes through the screen.
-But his efforts leave a hole where Dalton's head should be, disabling the villain and somehow rescuing Honey.
-Honey applauds, Bosko raises his hands in triumph, and the animated short ends.
+In a choreographed sequence, Bosko jumps into Dalton's head, which does not free Honey but regardless puts a stop to Dalton's intentions, as he is seen as the hero by Honey and the audience.

 Profanity

 When the villain first appears onscreen, Bosko shouts what sounds like "The dirty fuck."
 The word is not clearly heard, due to a muffled vowel and it has been argued that a flaw in the soundtrack rendered profane a more "polite" phrase, such as "dirty fox" or "dirty thug".
 Animator Mark Kausler has studied the lip movements of the character and insisted that "hawk" was the intended word.
 He initially believed that the sound flaw only appeared on the 16 mm film version, and tried to re-record the sound from a 35 mm, nitrate film to correct this, leading to no better results, since listeners still heard the disputed word as "fuck".
 Animation historian Jerry Beck also had several people see the film, and they all concluded that Bosko did indeed call the film villain a "dirty fuck."

 According to the Looney Tunes Golden Collection: Volume 6 DVD set, the subtitles for that scene read "The dirty fox!", despite that "The dirty fuck!" can clearly be heard.
-Fans have theorized that the inclusion of a really nasty curse word was most likely a parting farewell shot by Harman and Ising to Warner Bros. animation head Leon Schlesinger with whom they disputed over various matters.
+Fans have theorized that the inclusion of "fuck" was most likely a parting farewell shot by Harman and Ising to producer Leon Schlesinger, who had refused to raise their budgets.